 Placements usually last for 12 months as part of a sandwich degree course.
-Projects are announced in August, the year before the placement is due to start.
-Applications are accepted until September and interviews are held during November.
+Projects are announced in September, the year before the placement is due to start.
+Applications are accepted in the Autumn, and interviews are held during November.

 The benefits of taking a placement at ISIS include: